zorael/kameloso/README.md

     kameloso | herp
          you | !8ball
     kameloso | It is decidedly so
-         you | !quote you This is a quote kameloso | Quote saved.
+         you | !addquote you This is a quote kameloso | Quote saved.
 (1 on record) you | !quote you
     kameloso | you | This is a quote